survivejs/webpack-book/manuscript/techniques/06_consuming.md

 T> The same technique works with loaders too.
 You can use `resolveLoader.alias` similarly.
 You can use the method to adapt a RequireJS project to work with webpack.

+T> If you are using Babel, [babel-plugin-webpack-alias](https://www.npmjs.com/package/babel-plugin-webpack-alias) mimics the aliasing behavior.

 ## `resolve.extensions`

 By default, webpack will resolve only against `.js` and `.json` files while importing without an extension, to tune this to include JSX files, adjust as below: